microsoft/dstoolkit-text2sql-and-imageprocessing/text_2_sql/data_dictionary/README.md

 - `-- output_directory` or `-o`: Optional directory that the script will write the output files to.
 - `-- single_file` or `-s`: Optional flag that writes all schemas to a single file.
+- `-- generate_definitions` or `-gen`: Optional flag that uses OpenAI to generate descriptions.

+If you need control over the following, run the file directly:

+- `entities`: A list of entities to extract.
+Defaults to None.
+- `excluded_entities`: A list of entities to exclude.
+- `excluded_schemas`: A list of schemas to exclude.

 > [!IMPORTANT]
 >